noahlevenson/stealing-ur-feelings/privacy_policy.md

 ### Contact

-If you have any questions about our privacy policy, please get in touch with: noahlevenson@gmail.com
+If you have any questions about our privacy policy, please contact: noahlevenson@gmail.com

 ### More